kookaburra987/old-norse/README.md

 * export exercise of conjugating weak nouns based on their preposition

 ### Nouns
-* list of weak nouns
-* list of strong nouns
 * decline strong masculine nouns

 ### Personal Pronouns